takluyver/trashexpiry/README.md

 * Some delete everything to trash.
 No disk space is freed, and data you wanted to get rid of is still there.
 When you finally look at the trash, there are 2000 files there, far too many to think about.
-Click empty and hope.
+You empty it and hope there was nothing important there.
 * Others either empty trash obsessively, or use shift-delete to bypass it, so that you don't need to empty it.
 This is what I do, and I've found myself hard-deleting files only to realise the mistake seconds later.